News

 Why Do I Get a Shock When I Greet or Touch Someone?When you come into contact with something or someone charged with static electricity, you might experience what we commonly call a "shock."
 This shock is actually a tiny electric discharge ...

-Sometimes when you touch something metal, you can get a little electric shock, even if it’s not connected to a power source.
-And it’s all because of static electricity.
-Static electricity is a ...
+Save guides, add subjects and pick up where you left off with your BBC account.
+Sometimes when you touch something metal, you can get a little electric shock, even if it’s not connected to a ...

 Static electricity often just seems like an everyday annoyance when a wool sweater crackles as you pull it off, or when a doorknob delivers an unexpected zap.
 Regardless, the phenomenon is much ...